 Charge

-The Committee, through the Senate Office, shall determine vacancies on Standing, ad hoc, and Campus/University committees for the next academic year and notify all faculty of openings, each year by the end of February with a call to participate.
+The Committee, through the Senate Office, shall determine vacancies on Standing Senate Committees and subcommittees as well as Campus/University committees for the next academic year and notify all faculty of openings, each year by the end of February with a call to participate.

-The Committee shall solicit nominations for members of Standing, Ad hoc, and Campus committees, and shall fill unexpected vacancies that may occur in committees during the academic year.
+The Committee shall solicit self-nominations and preferences for members of Standing, Standing subcommittee, and Campus committees, and shall fill unexpected vacancies that may occur in committees during the academic year.

-The Committee shall solicit faculty nominations for senate elections of senate chaird and standing committee chair officers as directed by the bylaws and Constitution.
+The Committee shall solicit faculty nominations for senate elections of senate standing committee chair officers as directed by the bylaws and Constitution.

 The Committee shall develop procedures for the elections of faculty members to the Senate and work with representative constituencies to ensure fair elections.
 All such procedures are subject to the approval of the Senate.